latonita/SoftwareStepDirUnipolarDriver/README.md

  | (GRBL or any)  | --dir -> | @Arduino Uno| -- coil 3 ->  | or other    | -> coils
  |----------------|          |-------------| -- coil 4 ->  |-------------| ->
 ```
-  Input: step and dir signals
+Input:
-  Output: motor coil steps x2
+- step and dir signals x2

-  Motor enable not supported yet.
+Output:
-  Motors shut down after 2000 ms of inactivity.
+- 4 motor coil control pins x2

 TODO:
 - motor enable pin (make it simple, one pin for all motors)
 - pwm to hold motors in plase instead of shutdown (PWM for common VCC pin)
 - microstepping with full PWM for coils.
-Only via software PWM
+Only via software PWM since there is not enough pins

 Author: Anton Viktorov, latonita@yandex.ru